LaAriesW/INF653Final/README.md

 how to install from terminal:

+2. clone the repository into your folder

-1. npm install express mongoose jsonwebtoken bcryptjs dotenv validator
+2. npm install express mongoose jsonwebtoken bcryptjs dotenv validator

 setup steps:

 1. In MOngoDB create a database with 3 collections: Bookings, Events, Users

-2. replace variables in .env folder
+2. create a .env folder and replace variables from .env.example folder with yours

 environment variables:
 MONGODB - replace with your mongoDB database link